Edades Tower

-Edades Tower, also known as Edades Tower and Garden Villas, is a 53-storey residential skyscraper in Rockwell Center, in Makati City.
+Edades Tower, also known as Edades Tower and Garden Villas, is a 53-storey residential skyscraper in Rockwell Center, in Makati, Metro Manila, Philippines.
 The building was constructed in 2010 and was completed in 2014.
 As of 2022, it is the 20th-tallest building in the Philippines.
+It is named after Filipino painter Victorio Edades.
+It also has access to the nearby Power Plant Mall via an underground tunnel.